karl-johan-grahn/devopsbot/docs/src/GETTING_STARTED.md

 ### Kubernetes
 A certificate need to be issued to expose the application over HTTPS, for example via ZeroSSL or Let's Encrypt.

-The application need to be made publically available.
+The application need to be made publicly available.

 The Kubernetes resources could look like this for example: